Xt-Editor/Xt-Editor-Xt-Core/README.md

 inspiration from everything else, and turned them into a versatile idea.

-(Xtensis was previously known as Slacs.
+(Side note: Xtensis was previously known as Slacs.
 It was changed to prevent ambiguity with Slack.)

 Xtensis is currently being rewritten to be faster, more stable, and to